prxncxss03/prxncxss03/README.md

 # Princess Pocon

 [![Linux](https://svgshare.com/i/Zhy.svg)](https://svgshare.com/i/Zhy.svg) ![](https://www.codewars.com/users/prxncxss03/badges/micro)
 Hi!
 I'm Princess Evangeline Pocon.
 I'm from the Philippines and currently a 2nd year BS Information System student.
-I'm still a newbie when it comes to programming but I want to become proficient in it.
+I'm still a newbie when it comes to programming but I want to be proficient in it.

 ## :frowning_woman: About me
 - :penguin: Linux User